Cross-Layer Equalization and Bias Correction

 3. Create a quantization simulation model and determine quantized accuracy

-Fold Batch Normalization layers
+Fold Batch Norm layers

-Before we determine the simulated quantized accuracy using QuantizationSimModel, we will fold the BatchNormalization (BN) layers in the model.
-These layers get folded into adjacent Convolutional layers.
+Before calculating the simulated quantized accuracy using QuantizationSimModel, fold the BatchNorm (BN) layers into adjacent Convolutional layers.
 The BN layers that cannot be folded are left as they are.

 [ ]: